 Ginninderry includes land in both the ACT and NSW.
 For the development to occur, the land on both sides of the border needs to be rezoned.
 The ACT Territory Plan Variation (DV351) was approved in 2015 with an amendment to the National Capital Plan announced in July 2016.
 Planning and discussions with the community have been ongoing since 2013 for both the ACT and NSW components of the project site.

-For the NSW component, the formal rezoning process and community consultation phase is anticipated to commence in late 2017, with a decision anticipated in 2018.
+For the NSW component, the formal rezoning process and community consultation phase is anticipated to to commence in the first half of 2019, with a decision likely in 2020.

 Development is expected to commence at Stockdill Drive (the eastern boundary of the site) and extend westward in stages.
 Assuming that 300 dwelling sites are released each year it will take almost forty years until the development is complete.

 It is likely to be at least 10 years before the development crosses the NSW border.
 An earlier start may be possible to open up access to Ginninderra Falls.